 1. Required documents (Please see note below regarding formats):

 - Personal statement

 2. Follow these formats:

-- Personal statement: State why you are interested in this fellowship opportunity at MGH and in pursuing a career in Pediatric Radiology.
-Do not exceed one (1) page, use single space, font Arial 11 or Times 12, one-inch margins.
+- Personal statement: State why you are interested in this fellowship opportunity and in pursuing a career in Pediatric Radiology.
+Do not exceed one page, use single space and either Arial font in size 11 or Times font in size 12 with one-inch margins.
 Send as a PDF.